fheng/golang-intro/README.md

 - Create your first REST API server
 - Write  an integration test for the web server

-## [Chapter Three Types and Collections]
+## [Chapter Three Collections]
-- Basic types
-- More on structs and initialisation
-- Pointers
-- Type conversion
-- Type assertion
 - Maps
 - Slices
-- Adding some new endpoints to our api
+- Creating a cli to interact with our server

+## [Chapter four]
+- Basic types
+- More on structs
+    - method recievers
+    - embedding (object composition)
+    - Pointers recievers vs Value recievers
+- Interfaces